Tennis Elbow Symptoms Glastonbury

 How to Tell if You Have Tennis Elbow

-Despite the name, most of the people who develop Tennis Elbow are not working on their serve, but rather work in jobs like construction and manufacturing that require them to make the same hand and wrist movements over and over again for a long period of time.
-But what is the difference between a few aches and pains from a hard day versus a serious problem like Tennis Elbow?
-It all comes down to the symptoms, which Dr. Paul Tortland of the New England Stem Cell Institute is going to outline below.
+Despite the name, most of the people who develop tennis elbow are not working on their serve, but rather work in jobs like construction and manufacturing that require them to make the same hand and wrist movements over and over again for a long period of time.
+But what is the difference between a few aches and pains from a hard day versus a serious problem like tennis elbow?
+It all comes down to the symptoms, which Dr. Paul Tortland of the New England Stem Cell Institute can outline below.

 Pain

-The type of pain caused by Tennis Elbow is very specific.
+The type of pain caused by tennis elbow is very specific.
 Firstly, it is primarily felt on the outside of the elbow and may extend toward the hand.
 It’s primarily triggered by bending the elbow or twisting the arm.
 That’s because the tendon that connects the muscles of the forearm to the elbow is strained or injured, so moving the joint causes irritation and inflammation.
-Over time, this pain will noticeably increase, both during and between activity.
+Over time, this pain will noticeably increase, both during and between activities.

 Swelling